-The escalating trade confrontation between Washington and Beijing comes at a general macroeconomic context where the scale and the systemic criticality of the contenders poses a significant risk to the stability of the international economy.
+The escalating trade confrontation between Washington and Beijing arrives at a general macroeconomic context where the scale and the systemic criticality of the contenders poses a significant risk to the stability of the international economy.
 With growth figures at a decade low, purchasing managers’ indexes (PMIs) slumping, negative interest rates and an inverting US yield curve, the trans-pacific conflict constitutes a critical potential ignitor a new global recession of unforeseeable depth and spatiality.
-To make things worse, beyond the existing macroeconomic fragility and the general contraction of international trade volumes, the depleted effectiveness of monetary countermeasures and the 2008-shrunken fiscal spaces ensure the protracted condition of any potential global cumulative shock.
+To make things worse, beyond the existing macroeconomic fragility, the depleted effectiveness of monetary countermeasures and the 2008-shrunken fiscal spaces ensure the protracted condition of any potential global cumulative shock.

-While mechanical orthodoxy-driven mainstream analysts monolithically assess the disastrous aggregate effects of jeopardising the single most critical trade relation in the planet, the impact of a full-blown trade retaliation can also be approached by a non-chrematistic prism of macroeconomic interpretation.
-In this regard, obviating the complex forecasting endeavour of deciding which contender might achieve the sum-zero edge and at which macroeconomic category, if a global economic slump is triggered, Beijing could significantly improve its vis-à-vis financial and geopolitical position versus the polities of the Eurasian plateau.
-A transactional geopolitical reality between trade fallout and leverage gains for the Middle Kingdom which could incentivise risk-taking at ongoing negotiations.
+While mechanical orthodoxy-driven mainstream analysts monolithically assesses the disastrous aggregate effects of jeopardising the single most critical trade relation in the planet, the impact of a full-blown retaliatory engagement can also be approached by a non-chrematistic prism of macroeconomic interpretation.
+In this regard, obviating the complex forecasting endeavour of deciding which contender might achieve the zero-sum edge and at which macroeconomic category, if a global economic slump is triggered, Beijing could significantly improve its vis-à-vis position versus the polities of the Eurasian plateau.
+A transactional geopolitical reality which could well incentivise risk-taking by the Middle Kingdom at ongoing negotiations.

 Under a full-blown exchange scenario which decisively destabilises the global economy, China´s Eurasian neighbours are expected to suffer disproportionately.
-As a consequence of a protracted international economic downturn, ASEAN highly trade exposed macroeconomic setups will rapidly experience capital shortages and pressure will mount on their respective currencies.
-With an outlook similar to the 1997 Asian Financial Crisis, the political systems of South Asia could experience growing levels of unrest and this, in turn, could led to reviewed geopolitical standpoints in order to secure political survival.
+As a consequence of a protracted international economic downturn, ASEAN highly (trade) exposed macroeconomic architecture will rapidly experience capital shortages and pressure will mount on their respective currencies.
+With an outlook similar to the 1997 Asian Financial Crisis, the political systems of South Asia could experience growing levels of unrest and this, in turn, could led to reviewed geopolitical standpoints to secure political survival.
 Likewise, in the Central Asian plateau, weak macroeconomic fundamentals and moderate-to-high levels of political instability already constrain economic performance and hamper credit scores.
-If further financial caveats emerge derived from the crumbling of the global economic statu quo, similar political developments are likely to dominate local rationales.
+If further financial caveats emerge derived from the crumbling of the global economic statu quo, similar political developments are likely to govern local rationales.

 The EU´s strategy to compete against Beijing’s dominance over the physical links connecting China to Europe by sea, road, rail, and pipeline faces formidable scalar and political caveats which render self-defence and strategic macroeconomic containment precarious.
 Domestically, the Eurozone architecture spurred self-reinforcing cycles of stagnation and fiscal anaemia means that the EU is actively manufacturing the macroeconomic and political conditions under which demand for Chinese penetration is rising significantly.
 With European economies tied to the binomial of monetary scarcity and fiscal independence, Chinese investment and credit (through sovereign bonds purchases) constitutes a high-leverage instrument which can and is being used by Beijing’s for tech-capture and connectivity grappling purposes.
 Particularly for the fiscally choked Mediterranean periphery, the political appeal of Chinese massive foreign reserves constitutes a policy path against which it is increasingly difficult to argue domestically.